thierry13790/homebridge-zipabox-accessory/README.md

 Parameter | Remarks
 --------- | -------
-accessory | MUST be ZipaAccessory, will say at Homebridge to use the good plugin type | Select the Accessory Type. switch (default) -others see below- name | Name of your plugin, will be displayed in HomeKit (muss be unique) USERNAME | Username use to connect to my.zipato.com
+accessory | MUST be ZipaAccessory, will say at Homebridge to use the good plugin remoteAPI | Must be true or false depending if API Zipato is use in remote or in local type | Select the Accessory Type. switch (default) -others see below- name | Name of your plugin, will be displayed in HomeKit (muss be unique) USERNAME | Username use to connect to my.zipato.com